-"Laura's Law" is a state law that provides community-based, assisted outpatient treatment (AOT) to a small population of individuals who meet strict legal criteria and who – as a result of their mental illness – are unable to access community mental health services voluntarily.
-It was passed by the California legislature in 2002 and signed by Gov. Gray Davis.
+Laura's Law is California’s state law that provides community-based, assisted outpatient treatment (AOT) to a small population of individuals who meet strict legal criteria and who – as a result of their mental illness – are unable to voluntarily access community mental health services.
 The law is named for Laura Wilcox (pictured), who was shot and killed at the age of 19 by a man with untreated severe mental illness.

 - Frequently asked questions about Laura's Law

 - Hear a California county’s success implementing Laura’s Law and all the good it’s doing!

 Read the Nevada County story or watch their video on YouTube.